csinva/csinva.github.io/_notes/research_ovws/ovw_disentanglement.md

 - [Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations](http://proceedings.mlr.press/v97/locatello19a/locatello19a.pdf) (locatello et al. 2019)
   - state of disentanglement is very poor...depends a lot on architecture/hyperparameters
   - good way to evaluate: make explicit inductive biases, investigate benefits of this disentanglement
+  - defining disentanglement - compact, interpretable, independent, helpful for downstream tasks, causal inference
+    - a change in one *factor of variation* should lead to a change in a single factor in the learned repr.
+  - unsupervised learning of disentangled reprs. is impossible without inductive biases
 - *note* - vae's come with reconstruction loss + compactness prior loss which can be looked at on their own
 - data